What is Crohn's disease?

 Who gets Crohn's disease?

 Crohn's disease is often inherited.
 About 20% of people with Crohn's disease may have a close relative with either Crohn's or ulcerative colitis.
 Jewish people of European descent (Ashkenazi) are at greater risk of the disease.

-While Crohn's disease can affect people of all ages, it is primarily an illness of the young.
-Most people are diagnosed before reaching 30 years old, but the disease can occur in people in their sixties, seventies or later in life.
+While Crohn's disease can affect people of all ages, it is primarily an condition of the young.
+Most people are diagnosed before reaching 30 years old, but the disease can occur in people in their 60s, 70s or later in life.

 How is Crohn's disease diagnosed?